-Class 5: February 21st, 2017 Raising Funds: A Deep Dive into Structuring a Capital Stack for a Deal
+Class 5: February 27th, 2020 Raising Funds: A Deep Dive into Structuring a Capital Stack for a Deal

-- This class will assess a variety of equity sources including Private Equity firms, Sovereign Wealth Funds and Family Offices. - In this session we discuss a variety of partnership permutations between the General Partner (business owner / real estate developer) and other potential partners, such as Balance Sheet Partners, Equity Partners, Lenders, EB5 financing etc. - We will also discuss the changing behavior of equity and debt sources within the real estate cycle and vis-à-vis new genre of investments such Independent hotels, WeWork commercial space.
+- This class will assess a variety of equity and debt sources including Private Equity firms, Sovereign Wealth Funds, Banks/Financial Institutions and Family Offices. - In this session we discuss a variety of partnership permutations between the General Partner (business owner / real estate developer) and other potential partners, such as Balance Sheet Partners, Equity Partners, Lenders, EB5 financing etc. - We will also discuss the changing behavior of equity and debt sources with the real estate cycle and with the rise of alternative hotel products such as micro hotels, independent hotels, coworking/co-living spaces.